At Albany Plantations we care about the people and the communities associated with our operations.

 In doing so we:

-- Hold an annual stakeholder event to share information on forestry management and HCV management.
+- Hold an annual stakeholder event to share information on forestry management and HCV management when requested by stakeholders.

 - Share information on this website about our forest management activities, including an annual summary of our operations and HCV management.

 - Have an annual presence at selected regional community events.